Form I-130 Processing TimeWhat Happens After Filing Form I-130, Petition for Alien Relative

 |F4||Family Preference: Brothers and sisters of U.S. citizens||65,000||15-16 years2|

-1There is no quota for the immediate relative visa category, but it may take 6-12 months for USCIS to approve Form I-130 and transition to the embassy.
+1There is no quota for the immediate relative visa category, but it will take several months for USCIS to approve Form I-130 and transition to the embassy.

 2Some countries like China, India, Mexico and Philippines may have significantly longer wait times.